-We support the use of renewable resources and have long shown leadership in energy production from renewables.
+We have long shown leadership and support the use of renewable in energy production.
 Currently, there are five main types of renewable energy.
 Here’s how they work:

-- Hydroelectric.
 Hydropower is clean, efficient, and reliable.
 Dams guide water to drive turbines and a generator to create electricity.
-About half of Avista’s power is generated from hydro.
+Approximately half of Avista’s electricity is generated from hydro.

 To learn more about renewable energy, visit the links below:

 My Account Sign In

 Pay bills, manage energyand more.